Lidia Thorpe

-Lidia Alma Thorpe (born 18 August 1973) is an Aboriginal Australian (Gunnai, Gunditjmara and Djab Wurrung) politician.
-She is of English and Aboriginal descent.
+Lidia Alma Thorpe (born 18 August 1973) is an Australian politician.
 She has been a senator for Victoria since 2020 and is the first Aboriginal senator from that state.
 She was a member of the Australian Greens until February 2023, when she quit the party over disagreements concerning the proposed Indigenous Voice to Parliament, and became a key figure in the "progressive No" campaign against the Voice referendum in October 2023.
 Thorpe served as the Greens' deputy leader in the Senate from June to October 2022.

 Thorpe has previously been a member of the Victorian Parliament.
 On winning the Northcote state by-election on 18 November 2017, she became the first known Aboriginal woman elected to the state's parliament.
 She served as the member for the division of Northcote in the Legislative Assembly from 2017 to 2018.

-Thorpe has received media attention for her support of the Blak Sovereign Movement and her criticism of the legitimacy of Australian political institutions, which she views as the legacy of colonialism.
-The Senator is noted for her inflammatory rhetoric.
-In 2023, she described her anti-Australia Day campaign as "war".
-She was criticised by politicians and Indigenous leaders for shouting at King Charles III during his visit to Parliament in 2025.
-The Australian Federal Police announced an investigation into her 2025 remarks at a Pro-Palestinian rally that she would "burn down Parliament to make a point".
+Thorpe has received media attention for her support of the Indigenous sovereignty movement and her criticism of the legitimacy of Australian political institutions, which she views as the legacy of colonialism.